A mask hides part of a host element based on a shape or transparency levels. Host elements can be images, divs, text containers, and components.

 Rectangle mask (default)

 Internet Explorer and Microsoft Edge only support clip path masks in rectangle shapes with the position and size specified in pixels.
-Percentage-based masks and other mask shapes will be ignored.
+Percentage-based masks and other mask shapes, including rounded corners for rectangle masks, will be ignored.

 To add a clip path mask: